Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 summer, I encourage you to please explore the various programs I mentioned in my previous email so that you are able to participate in all course activities.

+## Web Development Technologies

 Here is a summary of the technologies that we will use during the semester.
 Please make sure that, during the first week of the semester, you have taken any necessary steps to install these programs on your laptop.
-If you are not able to install these programs on your laptop, then I will be available through Google Meet during office hours, virtual classroom sessions, and the laboratory and practical sessions to ensure that your system is correctly up and running!
+If you are not able to install these programs on your laptop, then I will be available through Google Meet during office hours, virtual classroom sessions, and the laboratory sessions to ensure that your system is correctly up and running!

 - You will use Docker Desktop to run programs that the course instructor provides to you through a Docker container.
 To learn more about Docker, you